Family Science and Human Development (FSHD)

 FSHD 340 Aging and Social Policy (3 credits)

-Prerequisite(s): FSHD 200.
+Prerequisite(s): FSHD 101 (formerly FSHD 200).
 Restriction(s): Majors and minors within the Family Science and Human Development department.
 Recognizing the importance of public policy as it pertains to a growing, aging population, this course will introduce students to a range of policy issues at the federal, state, and local levels.
 The process of policy formation will be reviewed including how political organizations, special-interest groups, and advisory groups influence policy development and implementation.
 The course will cover the major public programs for older adults in the U.S. that address income security, health and long-term care, and housing needs.
 In order to recognize the varying effects policy can have on the lives of seniors, older adults from diverse socioeconomic and ethnic backgrounds will be considered.
 Because families often struggle with the demands of caregiving and long-term care assistance, an evaluation of national and international public policy initiatives designed to address those needs will be conducted.
 Finally, students will be encouraged to identify and explore contemporary public policy issues that affect older adults on a regular basis.

 FSHD 342 Family Sociology (3 credits)